Cocteau Twins discography

 At the end of August 1990, they released "Iceblink Luck" as the lead single from their forthcoming sixth album, Heaven or Las Vegas (1990).
-The single achieved commercial success and critical acclaim, reaching the top forty in the United Kingdom and in Ireland, as well as number four on the US Billboard Alternative Airplay charts.
-The single also performed favourably on the European Hot 100 Singles, marking the beginning of a considerable period of commercial success for the band.
+The single achieved commercial success, reaching the top forty in the United Kingdom and in Ireland.
+The single also peaked at number 91 in the European Hot 100 Singles.
 The release of Heaven or Las Vegas would become their most commercially successful album in the United Kingdom to date, reaching the top ten and being certified Silver by the BPI.
-In the United States, it reached ninety-nine on the Billboard 200, further spearheaded by the second single "the title track", which reached number nine on the US Alternative Airplay charts.
+In the United States, it reached ninety-nine on the Billboard 200 and stayed nineteen weeks in that chart.
 The song "Cherry-Coloured Funk" from the album, despite not being released as a single, was later certified Gold by the Recording Industry Association of America (RIAA).

 By the release of their seventh album, Four-Calendar Café (1993), Cocteau Twins had left their record label 4AD and signed with Fontana.
-The album became their highest charting in the United States, debuting at number seventy-eight on the Billboard 200.
+The album became their highest charting in the United States, peaking at number seventy-eight on the Billboard 200 while staying in the chart for three weeks.
 The supporting singles from the album – "Evangeline" and "Bluebeard" both reached the UK Top 40, with the latter giving the band their debut appearance on their native singles charts in Scotland, reaching number seventy-seven.
 Their eighth and final album, Milk & Kisses, was released in 1996, supported by the singles "Tishbite" and "Violaine".
 Cocteau Twins disbanded in 1997, citing "irreconcilable differences".
 Since, a number of compilation albums have been released, notably Stars and Topsoil (2000), which was certified Silver in the United Kingdom.